FreeFem/FreeFem-doc/source/introduction/new-features.rst

     It is possible to build the underlying :freefem:`meshL` from a :freefem:`meshS` with the function :freefem:`buildBdMesh`: :freefem:`ThS=buildBdMesh(ThS)` builds the boundary domain associated to the :freefem:`meshS` ThS and extract it by the command :freefem:`meshL` ThL=ThS. :freefem:`Gamma`.

-* new FESpace with curve finite element type
+* new finite element space with curve finite element type

  - :freefem:`FESpace` :freefem:`P0` :freefem:`P1`, :freefem:`P2`, :freefem:`P1dc` Lagrange finite elements and possible to add a custumed finite element with the classical method (like a plugin).